Laughing at Danger (1924 film): Plot

 As described in a review in a film magazine, a love affair makes Alan Remington (Talmadge) dissatisfied with life.
 Trying to lift his son out of despondency, his father Cyrus (Girard) devises various means of excitement.
 Crooks seek to steal a death ray machine which the elder Remington is sponsoring and circumstance involves Alan in the subsequent excitement.
 Thinking it is only a trick of his father's, he takes danger lightly.
 The inventor Professor Leo Hollister (Harrington) and his daughter Carolyn (Novak) are captured and, with the machine, imprisoned in a hut on a lonely hill.
 Alan goes to the rescue.
 Naval vessels are warned that the desperadoes intend to blow them up with the death ray and turn their guns on the hut and destroy it.
 Alan leaps to safety in the nick of time.

 Preservation

-Prints of Laughing at Danger are held in the collections of the Gosfilmofond in Moscow and UCLA Film and Television Archive.
+Prints of Laughing at Danger are held in the collections of the Gosfilmofond in Moscow and the UCLA Film & Television Archive.